Image

 Help With Stammering At University & College

 When going to college or university, the prospect of having to speak on your course can be a major worry.
-It's usual to take part in discussions during tutorials, ask questions and give opinions.
-You might be asked to do a presentation, or the dreaded 'let's go round and introduce ourselves' thing.
+It's usual to take part in tutorial discussions, ask questions and give opinions.
+You might be asked to do the dreaded 'let's go round and introduce ourselves' thing.
+Or, more worryingly for some, you may find that you have to do a presentation that counts towards your marks.

 The good news is that you can get help to make things easier and less stressful.